the-human-funnel/the-human-funnel/frontend/README.md

 ## Development Notes

 - The frontend uses a proxy configuration to route API calls to the backend during development
-- Material-UI theme can be customized in `src/index.tsx`
+- Tailwind CSS configuration can be customized in `tailwind.config.js`
+- Custom UI components are built with Tailwind utilities for consistency
 - All API calls include automatic authentication token handling
 - Error handling is implemented at the component level with user-friendly messages
+- The design system uses a consistent color palette and spacing scale